Wednesday, January 21, 2026

 The True Ruth

-To find the "True Ruth," we have to follow her husband, our hero, the legendary Henry.
-Henry Francisco’s obituary places him "near Whitehall, NY."
-When we apply the 1790 Census for Whitehall, Washington County, New York to these two theories, the David and Mehitable claim pretty much completely falls apart based on regular old-fashioned Kinship Geography.
+You see, when we consider the 1790 Census for Whitehall, Washington County, New York (Henry Francisco's his e) to these two theories, the Daniel and Mehitable claim pretty much completely falls apart based on regular old-fashioned Kinship Geography.

-This author in the image below is "tepid" about our Ruth (Fuller) Francisco being a Mayflower descendant, but still, she gets it:
+As you can see here this author in the image below is "tepid" about our Ruth (Fuller) Francisco being a Mayflower descendant, but still, she gets it:

 Above image: Townsend, Edna Waugh.
 "Missing Links: Genealogical Clues."
 No. 4 (November 1962): 53-59.
 Burlington, VT: Chedwato Service.
 (Accession/Call No. CS42 .M56).

-And now - the evidence:
+And now - the evidence that supports it:

 The Whitehall Fraternal Cluster:

-Keeing in mind the obituary of Henry Francisco...
+Keeping in mind the obituary of Henry Francisco...

 Those names simply do not appear in that family group.